Larsende/Agility2020-tcpdump/class1/module1/module03.rst

 #. :nnn gives high details

-    a) for example: **tcpdump -nni 0.0:nnn -s0 -w/var/tmp/capture.pcap**
+    a. for example: **tcpdump -nni 0.0:nnn -s0 -w/var/tmp/capture.pcap**

-    b) This option will give all the low and medium details plus the following
+    b.
+This option will give all the low and medium details plus the following

        * Peer IP Protocol
        * Peer VLAN